nagasudhirpulla/taming_python/blog/skills/folium_heatmap.md

 ```

 ### mapping values to colors using the gradient input
-By providing a dictionary to the ```gradient``` input of the heatmap, the values to color mapping to the values can be configured
+By providing a dictionary to the ```gradient``` input of the heatmap, the values to color mapping can be configured
 ```python
 import folium